 Save money: If at all possible, try to save money as you’re able.
 Can you only save $5 per week?
 Do that!
 The amount doesn’t matter.

 It’s the act of saving that matters.
 You never know when you will need those funds, so put away what you can.

 Cut costs: Cutting costs dovetails with saving money.
 You want to be able to buy food, keep the lights on, and pay for your rent or mortgage.

 Take a serious look at how you can lower your monthly bills to claw back some money.
 Yes, you want to have things you enjoy, but eating and keeping the lights on take priority.

 Avoid debt if at all possible: Though easier said than done, it’s vital to avoid debt if at all possible while on unemployment.

 Credit cards may seem like a solution to carry you through this time.
 They’re not.
 Accruing significant debt will only make matters worse once you get back on your feet.

 Take advantage of other coronavirus benefits: Expansion of unemployment insurance benefits is just one thing the government is doing to help Americans during this time.

 It’s possible you will qualify for rent or mortgage relief.
 Many federal student loan payments are suspended until September 30, 2020.
-Read our guide on student loans and coronavirus to learn more about what’s available to you as a borrower.

 Your bank may also offer benefits on car loans, and more.
 If you have been negatively impacted by the novel coronavirus, see how your bank might be able to help.